licharlot/moose/modules/thermal_hydraulics/joss_paper.md

 the usability of MOOSE's `Controls` system, allowing control units to be chained together.

+The development of the module is driven by user application needs.
 Future work to THM may include improvement of existing components, as well as additional components related to single-phase flow and heat conduction.
 Depending on future needs, additional flow models may be added as well.

-(Guillaume: general plans for new syntax(es), capabilities if they are pretty certain)
+Further abstraction of the way the discretization of an equation is created on a component is underway, and should allow for the definition of a general multiphysics component, able to instantiate any equation discretized in MOOSE.

+External contributions to the module are encouraged and supported to provide compliance with INL's SQA standard.

 # Acknowledgements